Having a Problem / Troubleshooting

 The first thing you should do is contact us immediately via email (Info@fodera.com) or phone (718-832-3455).
 Describe the repair that your Fodera Instrument needs, and try to provide photos of the damage when emailing us.
 At that point we will send you further instructions about how to proceed.
 Please be advised, all shipping costs are your responsibility.

-If I send my Fodera instrument to a repair shop and they have a question, what should I tell them?
+If I send my Fodera guitar to a repair shop and they have a question, what should I tell them?

 If you send your Fodera Instrument to a third-party repair shop, they can always contact us via email (firstname.lastname@example.org) or phone (718-832-3455) for help or ordering specific parts.
 However, please note that service to third-party repair shops (unless we are offering advice about a warranty-related issue) will cost a minimum bench fee of $75 before services are rendered.

-In over 30 years of business, we have only had neck-related issues that have required replacing a Neck-Through or Dovetail instrument once or twice.
+In over 30 years of business, we have only had neck-related issues that have required replacing a neck-through or dovetail instruments twice.
 Both of these were during the Warranty Period.

 One of the parts on my Fodera instrument is broken.
 Can I get it replaced?